carias-rh/lx-toolbox/README.md

 ## Setup
 ### Associates

-Fill in the `playbooks/vars/credentials.yml` file with your rol.redhat.com username:
+Fill in the `playbooks/vars/credentials.yml` file with your rol.redhat.com username.
+I recommend to vault-encrypt this file:
 ```
 username: "yourusername"	                   # without @redhat.com
 pin: "yourpin" 		                           # corresponding to the created token at token.redhat.com